-For the three months ended March 31, 2022, general and administrative expense increased primarily due to increases in personnel-related costs of \$4.2 million, as compared to the same period in 2021, primarily because of increased stock-based compensation expense related to executive compensation arrangements.
-Additionally, for the three months ended March 31, 2022, we incurred approximately \$1.3 million of general and administrative expense related to our humanitarian response efforts and charitable donations related to the war against Ukraine.

-To achieve our strategic objectives, we expect to continue to invest in corporate infrastructure.
-Additionally, in 2020 we shifted to a flexible work model for our workforce and are evaluating our current need for office space.
-As a result, we may determine to either close or sublease certain of our other offices, either of which could result in further impairment charges being recognized in general and administrative expense.
+For the three and six months ended June 30, 2022, general and administrative expense increased primarily due to increases in personnelrelated costs of \$3.6 million and \$7.8 million, respectively, as compared to the same periods in 2021, primarily because of increased stockbased compensation expense, as well as \$4.6 million related to indirect taxes incurred in the three and six months ended June 30, 2022.
+Additionally, for the six months ended June 30, 2022, we incurred approximately \$1.3 million of general and administrative expense related to our humanitarian response efforts and charitable donations related to the war against Ukraine.
+Additionally, as a result of our shift to a flexible work model for our workforce in 2020, we subleased the entirety of our Santa Clara office space and incurred an impairment charge of \$7.4 million during the three and six months ended June 30, 2021 related to certain of our operating lease assets and associated property and equipment.
+We may determine to either close or sublease certain of our other offices, either of which could result in further impairment charges being recognized in general and administrative expense.